 Macb.
-She should have dy'd hereafter;

-There would have been a time for such a word.
-To-morrow, and to-morrow, and to-morrow, Creeps in this petty pace from day to-day, To the last syllable of recorded time; And all our yesterdays have lighted fools The way to dusty death.
+Hang out our banners on the outward walls, The Cry is still, they come: our Castle's strength Macb.
+She should have dy'd hereafter; There would have been a time for such a word.
+To morrow, and to morrow, and to morrow, Creeps in this petty pace from day to day, To the last syllable of recorded time;

+And all our yesterdays have lighted fools The way to dusty death.
 Out, out, brief candle!
 Life's but a walking shadow, a poor Player, That struts and frets his hour upon the Stage, And then is heard no more!
-It is a Tale,

-Told by an idiot, full of sound and fury, Signifying nothing!
+It is a Tale, Told, by an ideot, full of sound and fury, Signifying nothing!